zkokaja/notes2bookmarks/README.md

 The second step can be performed independently of Apple Notes, thus run on any plain text files with links.

+## Running

+Simply run `run.sh`.
+It will export all notes as html to a `notes/` directory, and then it generate `bookmarks.html` to be imported to a browser.

+## Limtations

 One limitation with Apple Notes export is that it does not preserve rich-text URLs, so currently the script uses a simple regex to find `http[s]://*` type links.
 It may be possible to parse the Note's database at